netguru/ngrvalidator/README.md

 * `endDate` - `Event end date cannot be earlier than it's start.`.
 * `termsOfuse` - `You have to accept terms of use.`.

 Whew, all that rules and messages will generate lot of code for something so simple!
-Let's take a look how to implemention in **NGRValidator** looks like:
+Let's take a look how implemention in **NGRValidator** looks like:

 ```objc
 CalendarEvent *event = [[CalendarEvent alloc] init];